Roasted Asparagus

 How To Roast Asparagus

 • Make it the star at breakfast.
 I’m always looking to add more greens to breakfast.
-You can dice it up and add it into a spring breakfast hash topped with poached eggs, sauté it into an egg scramble, or even layer the spears in an omelette.
+Dice it up for a spring breakfast hash or a spring vegetable frittata, sauté it into an egg scramble, or layer it into an omelette

-• Add it to a hearty bowl.
-Throw-together bowls are my jam, especially when I’ve got tons of random leftover ingredients in my fridge.
-So if you find yourself in the same situation, dice up the asparagus and add it to a bowl with leafy greens, rice, other colorful veggies, and a simple lemon vinaigrette.
+• Add it to a salad or bowl.
+Throw-together salads or bowls are my jam, especially when I have tons of random leftover ingredients in my fridge.
+If you’re in the same situation, dice up the asparagus and add it to a bowl with leafy greens, grains, more colorful veggies, and a simple lemon vinaigrette.

-Any leftovers will keep in the fridge for 3 to 4 days if stored in an airtight container.
+Any leftovers will keep in the fridge in an airtight container for 3 to 4 days.
 Just keep in mind that they will become softer over time, so it’s best to eat them fresh!

 More Roasted Vegetables